 These notes could be taken to the bank at any time and exchanged for their face values in silver or gold coins.

-This paper money could be used to buy goods, and it operated much like the currency of today.
+This paper money could be used to buy goods, and it operated much like ttoday’s currency

-But it was issued by banks and private institutions, not the government, which is now responsible for issuing currency in most countries.
+But it was issued by banks and private institutions, not the government, responsible for issuing currency in most countries.
 (So private institutions issued money?
-Bitcoin isn’t the first non-government issued money? – interesting).
+Bitcoin isn’t the first non-government-issued money. – interesting).

 Expanded Foreign Exchange